Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique

 The AGNs can be classified based on their orientation toward Earth \citep{urryUnifiedSchemesRadioLoud1995}.
-Blazars are a type of AGN with the relativistic jet pointing along the line of sight from us, viewed from an angle $\theta_{\nu}<1/\Gamma$ \citep{Blandford_1978, Marcotulli_2017}, where $\Gamma$ is the bulk Lorentz factor.
-It emits lights that nearly covers the entire electromagnetic spectrum from low-frequency radio to high-energy gamma rays, with high variability \citep{perlmanActiveGalacticNuclei2013}.
-The blazar spectral energy distribution (SED) is characterized by two bumps.
-One low-energy bump is located from the infrared to the X-ray band, which is caused by the synchrotron radiation of relativistic electrons in the magnetic field.
-Another bump from the X-ray to gamma-ray band is interpreted as the outcome of inverse-Compton scattering off the synchrotron photons \citep{maraschiBroadBandEnergy1994} or the circumnuclear photon field \citep{Dermer_1994_EC_IC}.
-The frequency of the synchrotron bump can classify blazars as low synchrotron peaked (LSP) blazars with $\nu^{S}_{peak}\leqslant10^{14}$Hz, intermediate synchrotron peaked (ISP) blazars with $10^{14}\leqslant\nu^{S}_{peak}\leqslant10^{15}$Hz, and high synchrotron peaked (HSP) blazars with $\nu^{S}_{peak}\geqslant10^{15}$Hz \citep{abdoFermiLargeArea2010}.
-There is also an additional classification by the emission lines in the optical spectroscopy of blazars \citep{padovaniConnectionXRayRadioselected1995}.
+Blazars are a type of jetted AGN with the relativistic jet pointing along the line of sight towards us, viewed from an angle $\theta_{\nu}<1/\Gamma$ \citep{Blandford_1978, Marcotulli_2017}, where $\Gamma$ is the bulk Lorentz factor.
+They emit light that covers the entire electromagnetic spectrum from low-frequency radio to high-energy gamma rays, with high variability \citep{perlmanActiveGalacticNuclei2013}.
+The blazar spectral energy distribution (SED) is characterized by two peaks.
+The lower-energy peak is typically located from the infrared to the X-ray band, which is caused by the synchrotron radiation of relativistic electrons in the magnetic field.
+The higher-energy peak that goes from the X-ray to gamma-ray band is interpreted as the outcome of inverse-Compton scattering off the synchrotron photons \citep{maraschiBroadBandEnergy1994} or the circumnuclear photon field \citep{Dermer_1994_EC_IC}.
+The frequency of the synchrotron bump can also classify blazars as low synchrotron peaked (LSP) blazars with $\nu^{S}_{peak}\leqslant10^{14}$Hz, intermediate synchrotron peaked (ISP) blazars with $10^{14}\leqslant\nu^{S}_{peak}\leqslant10^{15}$Hz, and high synchrotron peaked (HSP) blazars with $\nu^{S}_{peak}\geqslant10^{15}$Hz \citep{abdoFermiLargeArea2010}.
+There is an additional classification by the emission lines in the optical spectroscopy of blazars \citep{padovaniConnectionXRayRadioselected1995}.
 If blazars show broad emission lines (equivalent width $\geqslant5\text{\AA}$) in their optical spectra, they are called Flat spectrum radio quasar (FSRQ).
-On the other hand, blazars that display no or weak no emission lines (equivalent width $\leqslant5\text{\AA}$) are called BL Lacertae (BL Lac) \citep{maraschiBroadBandEnergy1994, Ajello_2013}.
-The featureless makes it challenging to measure redshifts from spectroscopy.
-Nearly $38\%$ of the BL Lacs in the Forth LAT AGN Catalog Data Release 3 (4LAC-DR3) lack redshift measurements \citep{Ajello_2020, ajello2022fourth}.
+On the other hand, blazars that display no or weak emission lines (equivalent width $\leqslant5\text{\AA}$) are called BL Lacertae (BL Lac) \citep{maraschiBroadBandEnergy1994, Ajello_2013}.
+The featureless spectrum makes it challenging to measure redshifts via traditional optical spectroscopy.
+The spectroscopy measurement usually requires large telescopes ($>8$ meters) and a large amount of telescope time \citep{spectroscopy1, spectroscopy2}.
+As a result, nearly $38\%$ of the BL Lacs in the Fourth LAT AGN Catalog Data Release 3 (4LAC-DR3) lack redshift measurements \citep{Ajello_2020, ajello2022fourth}.